Registered UK Charity 1177950

 Trustees and Volunteers

-Sarah is a General Practitioner in Glasgow and a previous volunteer at Bwindi Community Hospital.
+Sarah is a General Practitioner in Scotland and a previous volunteer at Bwindi Community Hospital.
 She and her husband Kieran developed strong and ongoing links with the Hospital from their exploratory visit 2010, where future work was planned in line with the Hospital’s objectives.
 Her particular areas involved leading family planning courses and the multidisciplinary confidential enquiry into maternal and child deaths, teaching and clinical work.
 She loves the warmth, ethos, organisation and efficiency of the team providing essential healthcare through Bwindi Community Hospital, and now supports the it from the UK.

 Ceri is a GP based in Sheffield.
 During her GP training she volunteered in Malawi for six months after studying for a diploma in tropical medicine.
 She worked as a GP for two years after qualifying and then moved to Uganda to volunteer at Bwindi Community Hospital.
 She was at BCH for two years from August 2015 until August 2017 through a partnership between the hospital and the Royal College of General Practitioners.
 Ceri feels passionate about the role that primary health care can play in improving health care in the developing world and about high quality healthcare being accessible for all.
 She feels privileged to have been part of the BCH staff.
 During her time at the hospital she witnessed innovative programmes and enthusiastic hard working staff which is leading to significant changes in the health outcomes of the local population.
 Ceri is pleased to be able to continue to support the hospital through the work of REACH Bwindi.